 The popular farmers market tamales option closed in November.
 With in person gatherings strained at best, and non functional at worst, the business was forced to call it quits.
 Read more here.

+UPDATE: This business has since reported re-opening!
 The taco spot in SLC decided to close permanently during November.
 Read more here.

 Leslie’s Family Tree